Who We Are

 How to Help

-Ana Roda was a participant in the Society’s Discovery Middle School Program in

-	2003 and 2004 (pictured next to her 2004 project), and a Finalist in the Intel

-	STS in 2008.
-Her senior project examined the environmental impact on the water

-	quality of two streams near a nuclear power reactor.
-She is now concentrating in

-	Organismic and Evolutionary Biology at Harvard.
+Ana Roda was a participant in the Society’s Discovery Middle School Program in 2003 and 2004 (pictured next to her 2004 project), and a finalist in the Intel STS 2008.
+Her senior project examined the environmental impact on the water quality of two streams near a nuclear power reactor.
+She is now concentrating in Organismic and Evolutionary Biology at Harvard.

-	“I think science is so important,” she says, but she is concerned about how few

-	other people also appreciate science.
-“I’m majoring in science in college now

-	and I think a lot of people are deterred from majoring in science, which is

-	really sad.”
-She thinks people can be turned off when they perceive it as too

-	hard and not interesting.
-“I think the way people are taught science a lot of

-	the time focuses too much on little technicalities or memorizing rather than

-	just how overall cool a lot of science is.”
+“I think science is so important,” she says, but she is concerned about how few other people also appreciate science.
+“I’m majoring in science in college now and I think a lot of people are deterred from majoring in science, which is really sad.”
+She thinks people can be turned off when they perceive it as too hard and not interesting.
+“I think the way people are taught science a lot of the time focuses too much on little technicalities or memorizing rather than just how overall cool a lot of science is.”

 This is part of the reason that Roda recently reconnected with the Society, offering herself as a volunteer and becoming a member of the Society: she had had a great experience with science research, especially through the Society’s programs.
 “Anything that encourages people to stay in science is a good thing, and something that is worth doing.”